 Rooms also have air-con, TV’s, tea and coffee facilities and a mini bar.
 There’s also a garden area and lounge if you fancy socialising with other guests but make no mistake – a party zone it is not – even if they attract a number of students who come here to use the facilities and study together.
 If you’re looking to get messy, you’ve come to the wrong place!

 Case Study Hotel has made a great go in achieving exactly the kind of ambience they’re looking for while attracting exactly the kind of clientele who would benefit from it.
-Friendly staff complete the package, and as a calm retreat in an otherwise chaotic neighbourhood, it’s well recommended for digital travellers who are looking to stay connected in more ways than just decent Wifi.
+Friendly staff complete the package, and as a calm retreat in an otherwise chaotic neighbourhood, it’s well recommended for digital travelers who are looking to stay connected in more ways than just decent Wifi.

 Where would you recommend to stay in Bangkok?
 Let us know for next time!